 If following your whiplash injury you were experiencing too much pain to go back to work then you can make a compensation claim for loss of earnings.
 This will compensate you for the amount of money you would have been paid had you been able to attend work as normal.

-In order to successfully get a better idea than a whiplash claims calculator to estimate how much compensation you may be entitled to following an accident which has caused whiplash, you need to fully understand what a whiplash injury is and how it can affect your health.
+In order to successfully get a better idea than a whiplash claims calculator to estimate how much compensation you may be entitled to following an accident that has caused whiplash, you need to fully understand what a whiplash injury is and how it can affect your health.
 The extent of your injury will help you to calculate your claim for whiplash.

 A whiplash injury affects the neck and is caused when the ligaments and tendons in this part of your body are stretched and twisted beyond a comfortable range of movement.
 This type of injury is normally caused by hard braking or a quick movement which jolts the neck and can cause the ligaments and muscles inside to tear.
 Depending on the severity of the tear, the symptoms you experience will range from mild to debilitating.
 The most serious cases of whiplash can even result in a permanent disability.

 Whilst it is possible to suffer whiplash following bicycle incidents, sporting injuries and trips and falls, road traffic accidents are the most common cause.
-In particular a collision from the rear can cause a significant impact which throws the head backwards and then forwards again, causing the injury.
+In particular, a collision from the rear can cause a significant impact which throws the head backwards and then forwards again, causing the injury.

 You may not be immediately aware that you have suffered a whiplash injury as the symptoms do not appear straight away.
 You will begin to notice symptoms around 12 hours later although this can take a few days.
 If you notice bruising or swelling in the area immediately after your car accident then pay close attention to the way that this injury develops and look out for the following symptoms: